Environmental Benefits of Green (Planted & Vegetated) Roofs

 In contrast, extensive green roofs range from as little as 1 to 5 inches in soil depth, adding less load to a building.
 The plants supported within these vegetated roof systems usually have low water requirements and are typically those tolerant of high heat, drought, wind and frost, such as sedums, wildflowers and moss.

 Extensive green roof systems generally require less maintenance than intensive systems.
 Some garden roof designs incorporate both intensive and extensive elements.
-Vinyl is often used for the waterproofing membrane, which is manufactured to remain watertight in extreme conditions including constant dampness, ponding water, high and low alkaline conditions and exposure to plant roots, fungi and bacterial organisms.
+Thermoplastic PVC is often used for the waterproofing membrane, which is manufactured to remain watertight in extreme conditions including constant dampness, ponding water, high and low alkaline conditions and exposure to plant roots, fungi and bacterial organisms.
 Some green roofs in Europe have lasted more than 40 years without being replaced.

 For more information, refer to these resources: